-- Rename certain columns to make them more reader friendly
+- Rename tables or columns to make them more reader-friendly

 - Hide tables and columns to simplify your data source for users

 - Delete columns and tables (from your Chartio schema, not your actual data source)